axlemax/software-interview-questions/docs/maximum-difference.md

 ````
 ### Step 2 - Iterative and Greedy

-How about we use a greedy algorithm and try to find the maxmimum difference as we go?
-That sounds good, but how do we know _which value_ to compare each number to in order to get its difference?
-We should keep track of the _lowest number seen so far_ and compare it to every other number after that point.
+We don't need to know every number's difference with every other number.
+Instead of comparing each number to every other number that follows, what about comparing each number to a _specific value_?
+The only value we care about is just the _lowest number that comes before every other number_.
+So let's keep track of the number that fits that definition (the lowest number seen so far) as we go, then compare it to the current number.
+(This will be a greedy algorithm.)

 The runtime for this is:
       O(n)